seme4/sameAs-Lite/README.md

 1. Edit `config.ini` to have the information for the stores you are using.
 Do not change the 'type' or 'location' settings, and add these to any new stores you create.

 2. The default username and password for the restricted areas is 'webdemo'.
-To change this run `htpasswd -c auth.htpasswd username` to change this.
+To change this run `htpasswd -c auth.htpasswd username`.
 To add extra users run `htpasswd auth.htpasswd username`.

 3. Add pairs to the stores using the web interface.
 Navigate to `/api` to do this.